pragmatta/oino-ts/packages/db-mssql/README.md

  ### Realistic app
  There needs to be a realistic app built on top of OINO to get a better grasp of the edge cases.

- ### Security review
- Handling of SQL-injection attacks needs a thorough review, what are the relevant attack vectors are for OINO and what protections are still needed.

  ## Roadmap
  Things that need to happen in some order before beta-status are at least following: